Dutch Flower Route

 The route passes through the heart of the Keukenhof region, home to the world-famous Keukenhof Gardens near Lisse.
 Open only from late March to mid-May, Keukenhof displays over seven million bulbs across 32 hectares of landscaped grounds — but the surrounding fields are often more dramatic, their commercial-scale geometry creating a colour intensity that the garden, however beautiful, cannot quite match.
 The coastal strip adds another dimension: North Sea light in April has a particular clarity, and the contrast between the grey sea and the brilliant colour of the fields is something that must be experienced rather than described.

-For a T3 traveller, the Flower Route is an ideal one-day excursion.
+For classic and low-power campervans, the Flower Route is an ideal one-day excursion.
 The road is completely flat, traffic is moderate outside the Keukenhof opening hours, and there are numerous small farm stalls selling fresh tulip bouquets directly from the growers.
 The route connects two excellent cities: Haarlem, with its magnificent Frans Hals Museum and lively market square, and Leiden, home to one of the oldest universities in Northern Europe and the birthplace of Rembrandt van Rijn.
 Both cities have excellent van-accessible parking and campsite options nearby.

 The timing is everything with this route.
 Peak bloom typically occurs in the third and fourth weeks of April, though this varies by a week or two depending on the spring temperature.
 Tulips are followed by hyacinths and daffodils in earlier spring, and by alliums and gladioli later in May.
 The fields are stripped of blooms once the bulbs are ready for harvest — so a visit in late May will find green stems rather than flowers.
 Check the Keukenhof website for real-time bloom updates before you travel.